CluWolk/Box-Game/README.md

 # Box-Game
-Game created for students to get an introduction to SAT
+The Box Game is part of my thesis in the bachelor degree course "Informatik".
+The game is created for students to get a gentle introduction to the Boolean Satisfiability Problem (SAT).
+SAT is an important question in the field of propositional logic.
+In computer science solving such problems is needed for e.g. artificial intelligence or circuit design.
+The game is playable with ordinary web browsers.
+It is a contribution to the field of game based learning.